Shasthojoy/howi/README.md

 | [![GoDoc][godoc-image]][godoc-url] [![GitHub license][license-image]][license-url] [![Build Status][travis-ci-image]][travis-ci-url] [![Coverage Status][coverage-image]][coverage-url] |

 HOWI Community Edition is open source project governed by a [The MIT License][license-url].
-HOWI has been a proprietary SDK, framework and package collection developed
+HOWI has been a proprietary [SDK][sdk-link], framework and package collection developed
 by Marko Kungla since 2005.
 It has modular `addon/plugin/lib` design style
 which as collection enables rapid development very wide range of software with
 clean and stable API's.
 Majority of HOWI was written in `C` while independent